Yandy Díaz Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 11th-ranked team ERA across all league pitching staffs (3.99).
+- The Rangers' 3.97 team ERA ranks 11th among all MLB pitching staffs.

-- Rangers pitchers combine to surrender 102 home runs (1.1 per game), the 10th-fewest in baseball.

-- His last time out was on Sunday, July 9 against the Washington Nationals, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up seven hits.
+- His most recent appearance was on Thursday, July 6 against the Boston Red Sox, when the righty threw 5 1/3 innings, surrendering four earned runs while giving up five hits.

-- The 28-year-old has a 2.93 ERA and 5.8 strikeouts per nine innings in 20 games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.